Hardest Sort And Searching Interview Preparation Guide

 Quick sort is one the fastest sorting algorithm used for sorting a list.
 A pivot point is chosen.
 Remaining elements are portioned or divided such that elements less than the pivot point are in left and those greater than the pivot are on the right.
 Now, the elements on the left and right can be recursively sorted by repeating the algorithm.

-2 :: What is bubble sort algorithm?
+15 :: What is bubble sort algorithm in data structure sort and searching?

 Bubble sort algorithm is used for sorting a list.
 It makes use of a temporary variable for swapping.
 It compares two numbers at a time and swaps them if they are in wrong order.
 This process is repeated until no swapping is needed.
 The algorithm is very inefficient if the list is long.